-Candidates for Sumter County Sherriff make their cases at Kiwanis Club meeting - Americus Times-Recorder
+Candidates for Sumter County Sheriff make their cases at Kiwanis Club meeting - Americus Times-Recorder

-Candidates for Sumter County Sherriff make their cases at Kiwanis Club meeting
+Candidates for Sumter County Sheriff make their cases at Kiwanis Club meeting

-AMERICUS – The two candidates for Sumter County Sherriff, Chief Deputy Col. Eric Bryant, the democratic candidate, and Philip Daniel, the republican candidate, both tried to make their cases at a weekly meeting of the Americus Kiwanis Club (AKC) as to why one or the other should be elected as the next Sherriff of Sumter County to replace retired Sumter County Sherriff Pete Smith.
+AMERICUS – The two candidates for Sumter County Sheriff, Chief Deputy Col. Eric Bryant, the democratic candidate, and Philip Daniel, the republican candidate, both tried to make their cases at a weekly meeting of the Americus Kiwanis Club (AKC) as to why one or the other should be elected as the next Sheriff of Sumter County to replace retired Sumter County Sheriff Pete Smith.

 The meeting was held on Friday, September 4, in the dining hall of the Marshall Student Center on the campus of Georgia Southwestern State University.